stelzo/ros_pointcloud2/README.md

   .collect::<Vec<_>>();
 ```

-## Integrations
+## Support for ROS client libraries

-There are currently 4 implementations for common ROS crates.
-They were tested on the following distros.
+There is currently support for the following ROS libraries.

 - [r2r](https://github.com/sequenceplanner/r2r)
-  - Galactic
-  - Humble
-  - Jazzy
 - [rclrs](https://github.com/ros2-rust/ros2_rust)
-  - Humble
-  - Rolling
 - [ros2-client](https://github.com/Atostek/ros2-client.git)
-  - Jazzy
 - [rosrust](https://github.com/adnanademovic/rosrust)

-  - Noetic
+They are tested on various distros with CI.
+Since the message definition itself never changed, this crate should work on all ROS distros for as long as the respective crate does not change its message generation pipeline.

-You can use `rosrust`, `r2r`, `rclrs`, or `ros2-client` by prefixing the designated macro somewhere in your scope after adding your ros crate to your `Cargo.toml`.
+You can use this library with your ROS crate by prefixing the designated macro somewhere in your scope after adding your ros crate to your `Cargo.toml`.

 ```rust
 // r2r